China Star Entertainment Group: Real estate ventures

-In Jun 2017, China Star sold its hotel holding in Macau to casino company Paradise Entertainment for HK$2.38 billion.
+In June 2017, China Star sold its hotel holding in Macau to casino company Paradise Entertainment for HK$2.38 billion.
 The company stock price went up 62% in morning trading of the day after the news was published.
 China Star said it planned to use part of the sales proceed to develop “a two-tower luxury residential and commercial complex” on land it owns next to the hotel, where construction worked started last month.

-A the close of 2017, China Star had a commercial property in Mercer Street, Hong Kong for long-term investment.
+At the close of 2017, China Star had a commercial property in Mercer Street, Hong Kong for long-term investment.
 In addition, the company had two developing projects in Macau due to complete in 2019 and 2023.

 Around 2012, China Star started planning and building Tiffany House residential project near Golden Lotus Square, in Sé, Macau, China.
 Construction began in 2017.
 The pre-sales of units began in June 2022.

 Subsidiaries

 Subsidiaries of China Star Entertainment Group include production companies such as One Hundred Years of Film, Win's Entertainment and Winson Entertainment/Star Entertainment.